Tell-It-Slant-2022-Square-Web-Graphics

 Featuring Patrick Donnelly.

-11:30am-1pm [Hybrid] — The Celtification of Emily Dickinson
+11:30am-1pm [Hybrid] — Margaret Maher and the Celtification of Emily Dickinson

 Featuring the poems of Emily Dickinson with music and lyrics by Rosemary Caine.
 If the Irish can claim they saved civilization, then the Wilde Irish Women dare to claim that Margaret Maher saved Emily Dickinson’s poems.
 Experience the lauded musical play that reveals the unlikely story of a humble Irish maid’s influence on her reclusive mistress, Emily Dickinson.
 Margaret Maher defied Emily’s deathbed decree to burn her poems.
 Her brave, independent thinking and courageous action came from being born in Ireland, a country where poems are respected, not burned.
 But there is so much more to the story…